pixelpshr/OpenC2SIM.github.io/Software/Library/CS/C2SIMSDK/C2SIMSDK/README.md

     * `InitializationReceived` - `C2SIMInitializationBodyType`
     * `OderReceived` - `OrderBodyType`
     * `ReportReceived` - `ReportBodyType`
+    * A generic `C2SIMMessageReceived` notification is issued for every message.
+The parameter contains the unparsed contend of the received message body.
+If the Header indicates that the message is C2SIM-compliant (rather than say CBML or other format), then it can be deserialized using a `MessageBodyType` wrapper type

 For convenience, the following utility methods are provided to handle de/serialization:
 * `C2SIMSDK.ToC2SIMObject<T>(string xml)` - returns an object of type `T` deserialized from the string parameter